What is Fatphobia? And, Why It’s a Problem.

 We could talk all day about about why, as women, we pour our time, money, energy and emotions into becoming smaller versions of ourselves.

-But, let’s focus on the oppressive ideal that drives our behaviors, plagues and affects so many of us.
+But, let’s focus on the oppressive ideal that drives our disordered behaviors around food.

 Fatphobia.